Ahmednas211/Jupiter-Unzipped-Repo/README.md

 2. Security Group Configuration:

-    - ALB Security Group: Create a Security Group for the Application Load Balancer (ALB) to allow inbound HTTP/HTTPS traffic from 0.0.0.0/0 or specific trusted IP ranges.
+    - ALB Security Group: Create a Security Group for the Application Load Balancer (ALB) to allow inbound HTTP and HTTPS traffic from 0.0.0.0/0.

-    - Web Server Security Group: Configure a Security Group for your EC2 instances to allow inbound HTTP/HTTPS traffic from the ALB Security Group and other necessary resources.
-Implement the principle of least privilege.
+    - Web Server Security Group: Configure a Security Group for your EC2 instances to allow inbound HTTP and HTTPS traffic from the ALB Security Group as welL SSH from "My IP".

 3. DNS and SSL/TLS Certificate Setup: